 In the Pacific Northwest, from time to time, weather may require us to change our normal operating routines.
-University Place School District utilizes a variety of information to determine the plan that is safest for students and staff, while taking into account the impact on our families when decisions are made to close or delay school.
+University Place School District utilizes a variety of information to determine the plan that is safest for students and staff while taking into account the impact on our families when decisions are made to close or delay school.

 THE FOLLOWING INFORMATION EXPLAINS HOW DELAY / CLOSURE DECISIONS ARE MADE AND HOW FAMILIES CAN GET THE MOST CURRENT AND ACCURATE INFORMATION POSSIBLE:

-Recent storms remind us that winter weather is coming.
+Recent freezing temperatures remind us that winter weather is coming.
 We hope our winter will be mild and school schedules will not be impacted.
 However, it is important to share our procedures for school delays and closures so everyone is prepared.
 Answers to the following questions will clarify our process for weather-related delay and closure:

 What options will the district consider when weather conditions are severe?

 How are school buses affected when it is snowing or icy?
 Most of the time, buses are able to use regular routes during winter storms.
 In some conditions, however, buses run on “snow routes” to avoid side streets where snow or ice may be more severe.
 In very rare circumstances, emergency routes may be necessary.
 Emergency routes run only on main streets and use fewer stops.
 Emergency route information will be provided via email and our website as needed.
 If you have questions about bus routes, please call our transportation office at 566-5724.

 What about after-school activities and events?
 When school is closed, all after-school and evening activities will be canceled.
 When school is delayed, we will make a decision about after-school activities before 1 PM once we know more about the forecast and road conditions.
 Parents will receive additional notification during the day about these activities.

 What can families do to prepare for winter weather delays/closures?